 This SEN support takes the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach.
 It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of each individual child in school.
+If the class teacher has some initial concerns about a child's progress this is monitored and the child will be given an Initial concerns plan and this is noted by the SENDCO.
 When it is decided by staff that the child may benefit from being on the Special Needs Register in school parents will be invited into school for a discussion and the decision put in writing to clarify what this means.
 A letter will be sent to parents annually to update parents if their child is to remain on the SEND register.
-An Initial Concerns from should have already been discussed with parents.
+An Initial Concerns form should have already been discussed with parents.